jmg049/audio_samples/README.md

 assumptions.

 ---
+A typed audio processing library for Rust that treats audio as a first-class, invariant-preserving object rather than an unstructured numeric buffer.

+AudioSamples provides explicit sample-format semantics, safe and transparent conversions between integer and floating-point representations, and a coherent API for constructing, transforming, and analysing audio data without relying on convention or implicit assumptions.

+---

 ## Overview

+Most audio libraries expose samples as raw numeric buffers.
+In Python, audio is typically represented as a NumPy array whose `dtype` is explicit, but whose meaning is not: sample rate, channel layout, amplitude range, memory interleaving, and PCM versus floating-point semantics are tracked externally, if at all.
+In Rust, the situation is reversed but not resolved.
+Libraries provide fast and safe low-level primitives, yet users are still responsible for managing raw buffers, writing ad hoc conversion code, and manually preserving invariants across crates.

+AudioSamples is designed to close this gap by providing a strongly typed audio representation that makes audio semantics explicit and enforced by construction.
+Sample format, numeric domain, channel structure, and layout are encoded in the type system, and all operations preserve or explicitly update these invariants.

+The result is an API that supports both exploratory workflows and reliable system-level use, without requiring users to remember hidden conventions or reimplement common audio logic.

+AudioSamples is the core data and processing layer of the broader AudioRs ecosystem.
+It defines the canonical audio object and the operations that act upon it.

+Other crates in the ecosystem build on this foundation:

+- `audio_io` for decoding and encoding audio containers into typed audio objects
+- `audio_playback` for device-level output
+- `audio_python` for Python bindings, enabling AudioSamples to act as a type-safe backend for Python workflows
+- `html_view` for lightweight visualisation and inspection, generating self-contained HTML outputs suitable for analysis and reporting

+By separating representation from I/O, playback, and visualisation, AudioRs remains modular while enforcing a single, consistent audio model throughout the stack.

+---

+## Why Use audio_samples?

+AudioSamples exists to make audio semantics explicit and enforceable.

+In many audio libraries, audio data is represented as a numeric buffer with metadata tracked separately or implicitly.
+Sample rate, channel layout, amplitude domain, and sample representation often exist outside the type system and are maintained by convention.
+As a result, mismatches between representations can propagate silently through pipelines, particularly when converting between integer PCM and floating-point formats or combining signals from different sources.

+AudioSamples addresses this by treating audio as a structured object.
+An `AudioSamples<'a, T>` value couples sample data with its sample rate and channel layout, and operations on audio explicitly preserve or update these invariants.
+Conversions between sample formats are defined in terms of semantic transformations rather than raw casts, ensuring that changes in numerical representation are intentional and well-defined.

+This design supports workflows where correctness matters: research pipelines, long-lived systems code, and multi-stage audio processing where buffers pass through several components.
+Rather than relying on discipline or external documentation, AudioSamples encodes audio assumptions directly in the API.

+---
 Most audio libraries expose samples as raw numeric buffers.
 In Python, audio is typically represented as a NumPy array whose `dtype` is explicit, but whose meaning is not: sample rate, channel layout,